handihealth/c4h_livecode/docs/asthma/asthma_diary_tech_tasks.md

 }
 ````

-###D. Retrieve list of Patient's recent Asthma Diary Entries
+###F. Retrieve detailed list of recent Asthma Diary Encounters for charting purposes

-Now that we have the patient's ehrId we can use it to locate their existing records.
+We now use a more complex Archetype Query Language (AQL) call to retrieve a the key datapoints of the most recent Asthma Diary Encounter``composition``.

-We use an Archetype Query Language (AQL) call to retrieve a list of the identifiers and dates of existing Asthma Diary encounter ``composition`` records.
-Compositions are document-level records which act as the container for all openEHR patient data.
+AQL allows for very flexible querying and output.
+The output chosen here is relatively flat, returning a set of simple name/pair values.
+This is simple to process but does have the disadvantage of causing some duplication of returned rows to accomodate multiple symptoms.
+More complex AQL structures can be returned but are more difficult to process.

-The AQL statement which retrieves the compositionId for the most recent 10 Diary Entries is
+#####AQL statement
 ````
 select
     a/uid/value as uid_value,